denoland/docs/runtime/fundamentals/typescript.md

 - This can cause issues with modules that have special packaging or are global UMD modules, leading to misleading errors.
 Providing types using one of the mentioned methods can help.

-### Internals

-- Deno generates a module graph by parsing the root module and its dependencies, filling two potential slots: the code slot and the type slot.

-- During type checking, Deno offers the type slot to the TypeScript compiler if it is filled, otherwise, it offers the code slot.

-- This ensures that when importing a `.d.ts` module or using alternative type modules for JavaScript code, the correct types are provided to TypeScript.